Epchk/Tablo_Lite/README.md

 ## Planned Functionality

-The following will probably not be included in the 1.0 release
+The following did not get included in the 1.0 release
 - Select recording and live tv quality
 - Select preferred audio track